Global Medical Device Nomenclature: Real World Evidence of how GMDN can support UDI implementation

 Unique Device Identification (UDI) is a regulatory initiative established by various health authorities, including the FDA (Food & Drug Administration) in the United States, the TGA (Therapeutic Goods Association) in Australia and the MHRA (Medicines and Healthcare products Regulatory Agency) in the UK amongst others, to support their regulatory frameworks.

 A UDI is assigned to each medical device by an Issuing Agency (e.g., GS1, HIBBC) authorised by regulatory authorities.
 This consists of two parts: a device identifier (DI) and the production identifier (PI).
 While the core structure of UDI is globally harmonised based on the IMDRF’s UDI Guidance, each country’s UDI system may also have specific data element requirements.
 For example, the AccessGUDID maintained by the FDA and the National Library of Medicine (NLM) in the United States, has more than 60 data elements, one of which is the GMDN Code.

 This system enhances the ability to trace devices throughout their lifecycle, from manufacturing to patient use.
 The integration of GMDN into UDI databases is a significant step towards improving the safety, traceability, and management of medical devices.
 By providing a standardised terminology and supporting regulatory compliance, GMDN plays a vital role in facilitating the effective implementation of UDI.
 As the medical device industry continues to innovate, the alignment between GMDN and UDI will remain essential for healthcare intelligence and device lifecycle management.

+Medical device risk classification

+Medical device nomenclature is distinct from regulatory risk classification.
+Nomenclature systems such as the GMDN group devices according to shared generic characteristics and provide standardised terms for identification and data exchange.
+Regulatory classification, by contrast, determines the level of regulatory control and the applicable conformity assessment procedure.